hthreads/hthreads.github.io/classes/domain-specific-accelerators/index.md

 ## Topics Covered

 - The Economics of Moore's Law
+- Measuring Performance
-- Understanding Performance Gains from Specialization and the Accelerator Wall
+- Understanding Performance Gains and Limitations from Specialization
-- The Requirements of Machine Learning
 - The New Economics of Machine learning
+- Architecture Requirements of Machine Learning Models
-- SIMD Architectures
+- Domain Specific Accelerator Architectures
-- Vector Processors
-- Array Processors
+- Vector and Array Processors
-- Graphics Processor Units (GPUs)
 - Systolic Arrays
+- In/Near Memory computational Models
+- Analog and Mixed Signal Computational Models
 - Case Studies

 ## Class/Assigned Readings